‘My 600-LB Life’ Star Janine Mueller Reveals Scoop On Current Status Ahead Of ‘Where Are They Now?’ Show

 — Starcasm (@starcasm) April 1, 2019

 In addition, the site shared an exchange Mueller apparently shared with a friend or follower on Facebook.
 The person noted that Janine looked amazing, and Mueller said that she was down to 312 pounds as of her last weigh-in.
-That means that she’s lost 200 more pounds since first appearing on My 600-LB Life and that is definitely an impressive result for Janine.
+That means that she’s lost 200 more pounds since first appearing on My 600-LB Life, and that is definitely an impressive result for Janine.

 The debut date for the upcoming “Where Are They Now?” special has not been detailed yet, but it will likely air in six weeks or so once Season 6 wraps up.
 While Mueller didn’t intend on spoiling anything for My 600-LB Life fans, those who remember her story from Season 6 are excited for her and anxious to see the full update in the upcoming special.

 Janine Mueller may still have a lot of work ahead of her to hit her ultimate goal, but she has made amazing progress since first flying to Houston to do the show.
-My 600-LB Life fans will be excited to see a full segment on her accomplishments and current life and it sounds like they will get to see all of that in a matter of weeks.
+My 600-LB Life fans will be excited to see a full segment on her accomplishments and current life, and it sounds like they will get to see all of that in a matter of weeks.